henrietta-k/adapt-learning-wiki/Styling-your-course.md

 ###How to modify the vanilla theme

-Locate the vanilla theme located in the following directory:
+Locate the vanilla theme from the following directory:
 ``src/theme/adapt-contrib-vanilla`` here you will find all of the elements which make up an Adapt theme.

 The ```/less/``` folder contains all of the style elements and it is here where we can quite quickly change the look of your course.